 The online community allows you to sample the designs of others to see what’s trending and where you can make improvements in your own art.

 Getting started with Behance is as easy as it is with DeviantArt.
-Simply upload your design to the platform, including an explanation of how you created it, and why.
+Simply upload your design to the platform, explaining how you created it and why.

 If you are not sure how to properly present your design on the platform, take a hint from how other artists have done theirs and build on that.

-Behance is now part and parcel of Adobe, so you can access your dashboard and feed from your creative cloud account.
+Behance is now part of Adobe family, so you can access your dashboard and feed from your creative cloud account.